RWSCollab/glossary-data-mgmt-gov/RWSC_glossary.md

 ---
-title: "RWSC Data Management & Governance Glossary"
+title: RWSC Data Management & Governance Glossary
-format: gfm
 ---

 This glossary is meant to serve as a useful reference.
 It is an evergreen document and will be updated and added to as often as necessary.

 <br>

-#### Table of Contents
+### Table of Contents
 [Calibrated Data](#calibrated-data)
 [CARE Principles](#care-principles)
 [Controlled Vocabularies](#controlled-vocabularies)